AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 To add or edit content in a channel, follow the steps below:

-1. Click on the Channel you want to edit (as shown in the figure above).
+1. Select the channel you want to edit (as shown in the figure above).
 1. Click **Edit** from the top left corner of the action bar to edit the channel properties.
 The editor opens that allows you to add assets/components to your channel that you want to publish.

 >[!NOTE]